 We love homemade salsa and go through many jars every year.
-There are many recipes to chose from.
-This recipe uses only homegrown ingredients that grow in our garden (with the exception of cumin, I haven’t grown that one yet).
+There are so many recipes to choose from.
+This recipe is the Zesty Salsa from Bell that I converted to grams.
+It uses only homegrown vegetables, no canned food added.

 If you prefer a thicker salsa, make sure to use more meaty tomatoes.
 You can also strain the cut up tomatoes before using them.
 Coarsely chop tomatoes and strain them for a while so the salsa is not so liquid.
 Make sure to weigh out the tomatoes after they have been strained so your recipe still has the needed amount of tomatoes.

 Since the measurements are in grams, the recipe can be made in different ways.
 The simplest and also a delicious way is to clean and weigh out all the vegetables, put some of each into a Vitamix Blender, and chop them all up.

 This will result in a fine textured salsa.
 This one is great if you plan to use the salsa in cooking, or as addition to a salad dressing, yum!

 If you like your salsa chunky, cut the clean and weighed out vegetables into your desired size of pieces by hand.
 You will want to peel the tomatoes first.
 Blanch tomatoes in boiling water, rinse in cold water, and remove peels.
 This version is a bit more work but makes a beautiful tomato salsa.

 So let’s get started canning homemade tomato salsa!